CSNE/CapstoneDesign_ARCAR/README.md

 `pip install ultralytics timm==0.5.4`
 #### CUDA
 Only required when using `--cuda` options.
-On Windows,
-- Install NVIDIA Drivers
-- Install CUDA runtime: `conda install cuda`
+On Windows, install the latest NVIDIA Drivers, then install CUDA runtime: `conda install cuda`
 On Linux, refer to your distribution's documentation.
 #### FFMPEG
 Only required for video input.